sorokinmax/smpp-gateway/README.md

 SMPP clients testing tool.

-Runs SMPP server, forwards incoming SMS with some debug information to SMTP.
+Runs SMPP server, forwards incoming SMS with some debug information to SMTP or Telegram.

 Incoming SMS are redirected to emails or Telegram, mapped with phone numbers in mapping.txt